Travellers love Byron Bay. I’ve been around, I’ve collected the data, and I’ve come to a solid conclusion: travellers love bloody Byron Bay.

 - Camping in Byron Bay – There are plenty of campsites in Byron Bay and no shortage of sneaky spots you can utilise too.
 The absolute best way to bring down your cost of living is camping.
 Check out the Camping in Byron Bay section; I’ll go more in depth there.

-- Free food – There are a few places you can grab a free feed in Byron – intended for those in need – and if you’re going to capitalise on it it’s always worth considering lending a hand to give back.
+- Free food – There are a few places (see the section below) you can grab a free feed in Byron – intended for those in need – and if you’re going to capitalise on it it’s always worth considering lending a hand to give back.

 |Monday||Liberation Larder||7 A.M. – 2 P.M.||Byron Community Centre – Fletcher Street Room|